 “Not one of these websites provided a single example of any of the sites on this list reporting anything fake.
 All they did was promote disinformation (i.e. fake news) by claiming — without researching — that all the sites on this list are fake, because a ‘college professor’ put it together.”

-There’s no doubt that Zimdars’ list does contain some deliberate disinformation sites.
+Zimdars’ list is included at the end of this article.
+There’s no doubt that the list does contain some deliberate disinformation sites.
 But – almost laughably – it also contains sites like Private Eye, which, although a satirical magazine, is also one of the most important independent media voices in the UK and has been instrumental in breaking some of the biggest scandals, long before mainstream media dared to get onto the trail of wrongdoers.
 This alone suggests that Zimdars needs to study more thoroughly the media that she is so quick to censor.
 It also lends a whiff of the witch hunt to her collecting names for her blacklist.

 In case you might think this is a peculiarly American rumpus, the same virus has infected British academia.
 Students at City University — which boasts one of the country’s top journalism departments — have voted for a campus ban on the Sun, Daily Mail and Daily Express.
 Why?
 The student union has deemed the views expressed by these popular papers unacceptable — claiming their editorial lines fuel ‘fascism, racial tension and hatred in society’.